About This GRI Report

-The Bristol-Myers Squibb sustainability website is a GRI-based report, following the criteria in the Global Reporting Initiative (GRI) 2006 G3 Sustainability Reporting Guidelines, published in October 2006.
+The Bristol-Myers Squibb sustainability website is a GRI-based report, following the criteria in the Global Reporting Initiative (GRI) G4 Sustainability Reporting Guidelines, published in May 2013.

-GRI is a not-for-profit organization responsible for creating the global and trusted sustainability reporting framework.
+GRI is an independent, international not-for-profit organization which promotes the use of sustainability reporting as a way for companies and organizations to become more sustainable and to contribute to a sustainable global economy.
 It convenes businesses, civil society, labor, and other professional institutions in a consensus-based dialogue to develop the framework.
-GRI's vision is to make sustainability reporting as routine as financial reporting.
+GRI's mission is to make sustainability reporting standard practice.
 GRI has not verified the contents of this website, nor does it take a position on the reliability of information reported herein.

 Reporting Period and Scope

 Bristol-Myers Squibb updates this sustainability website at least annually.
-The reporting period for this website is calendar year 2011.
+The reporting period for this website is calendar year 2014.
 This website includes data from our research and development, manufacturing, and distribution facilities around the world, including joint ventures, subsidiaries, and leased facilities in which Bristol-Myers Squibb employees work.
 In the case of safety, we also include data from Bristol-Myers Squibb's administrative and sales offices worldwide.
 The scope of this report does not include sustainability performance data from external organizations or activities over which the company has limited control or influence (e.g., suppliers, contractors, and customers).
-Unless otherwise noted, the reported data are from 2010 through 2011.
+However, we are tracking carbon emissions from air miles flown and working with a number of vendors on opportunities to reduce our waste and carbon footprint.
+Unless otherwise noted, the reported data are from 2012 through 2014.
 Previous progress reports are available for download.

 Defining Report Content

-Bristol-Myers Squibb worked with internal and external stakeholders to determine materiality and prioritize the topics within this report.
+Bristol-Myers Squibb worked with internal and external stakeholders to prioritize the topics within this report.